GbengaOshinaga/Coverboard/docs/stripe-billing-and-trials.md

 Coverboard uses Stripe for monthly subscription billing in GBP.
 Every new signup gets a 14-day free trial — no card required to start.
 When the trial ends, the account either auto-charges (if a card has been added) or pauses until one is.

 This page covers what admins need to know day-to-day.
-The full implementation runbook (webhook contract, env variables, lifecycle internals) is in `BILLING.md` at the repository root.

 ---